Junsu0213/Depression_Biomarker/README.md

 # Depression Biomarker

-Here is is a simple repo for deriving the MDD biomarker, LHCx, through Resting-state EEG signals.
+Here is a simple repo for deriving the MDD biomarker, LHCx, through Resting-state EEG signals.